hermanconnor/design-patterns-typescript/creational-patterns/factory/example2/Types-of-Factory-Pattern.md

 ### Conclusion

-Both the ice cream factory and the shape factory examples are correct but serve different purposes and use cases within the Factory pattern.
+Both the examples are correct but serve different purposes and use cases within the Factory pattern.
 Understanding the context and requirements of your application will help you choose the appropriate implementation.
-If you have further questions or need additional examples, let me know!